PascalCoinDev/PascalCoin/README.md

 - Improvement speed (high performance): checking valid signature only once if operation is on mempool and was verified previously
 - Improved operations/blocks propagation
 - Fixed a decompression bug caused by FreePascal "paszlib" package bug on version 3.0.4 -> https://bugs.freepascal.org/view.php?id=34422
+- Allow download new safebox (instead of download pending blocks) when difference > TNode.MinFutureBlocksToDownloadNewSafebox
+  - 7 days by default for Production, 1 for Testnet
+  - Will not delete current blockchain, but will not download pending blocks between last block saved and current network checkpoint block
 - Allow only connections using Net protocol >= 9  (Introduced on Build 4.0.1)
 - Fill automatic params at "buyaccount" RPC call: Will set 'price' and 'seller_account' values to current safebox values if not provided
 - Improved memory usage on mempool operations (TPCOperationsStorage)